 Non-discrimination and equal access policy

 The CNIO actively promotes a policy of non-discrimination and equal access, so that no candidate can be privileged, benefited, harmed or deprived of any right, on basis of age, sex, sexual orientation, marital or family status, economic situation, education, social origin or condition, genetic heritage, reduced working capacity, disability, chronic illness, nationality, race, territory of origin, language, religion, political or ideological convictions, and trade union membership.
 The CNIO has special policies in place to promote work/life balance in the career development of the employees.

 30th June 2021

 How to apply

-The application must be completed online completing the application form in English and providing the required documents:
+The application must be completed online in English and must provide the following documents:

-- the CV will be attached; it cannot exceed the limit of 5 pages.
-In case of stays in other institutions, the period, place and name of the principal investigator must be stated, and the candidate´s relation with the centre.
+- A CV, not exceeding 5 pages.
+In case of stays in other institutions, the period, place and name of the principal investigator must be stated, and the candidate´s position during that period.

 For any additional information, please contact:

 Past calls: 2018

 CNIO Group (Programme): Kinases, Protein Phosphorylation and Cancer Group